Smart Data Portfolios: A Governance Framework for AI Training Data: Operationalization

 \subsection{Portfolio optimization and regulation}

 Once the governance-efficient frontier is established, portfolio optimization proceeds by selecting the data allocation that maximizes validated performance subject to regulator-defined governance constraints.
 The central regulatory instrument is the \emph{policy risk cap}, which sets an upper bound on aggregate governance exposure while preserving institutional discretion over model architectures, training procedures, and validation strategies.
+Operationally, the policy risk cap functions as a compliance boundary that determines which data mixtures are admissible for deployment, while leaving model choice and internal training procedures to institutions.

 For a given modeling class \( \mathcal{M} \) and policy risk cap \( \bar{\sigma} \), the optimization problem can be written as

 This formulation mirrors supervisory practice in financial regulation, where institutions optimize within a regulator-defined risk envelope rather than complying with prescriptive design rules.